How to Plot Two-Variable Data on the TI-84 Plus

 Press [2nd][Y=] to access the Stat Plots menu and enter the number (1, 2, or 3) of the plot you want to define.

-to place the cursor on the type of plot you want to create, and then press [ENTER] to highlight it.
+Press the down-arrow key, use the right-arrow key to place the cursor on the type of plot you want to create, and then press e to highlight it.

 Enter the name of your Ylist and press [ENTER].